Infowars host Alex Jones files for personal bankruptcy

-Infowars host Alex Jones filed for personal bankruptcy protection in Texas on Friday as he faces nearly $1.5 billion in court judgments over conspiracy theories he spread about the Sandy Hook school massacre.
+Infowars host Alex Jones filed for personal bankruptcy protection Friday in Texas, citing debts that include nearly $1.5 billion he has been ordered to pay to families who sued him over his conspiracy theories about the Sandy Hook school massacre.

-Jones filed for Chapter 11 bankruptcy protection in bankruptcy court in Houston.
-His filing lists $1 billion to $10 billion in liabilities owed to 50 to 99 creditors and $1 million to $10 million in assets.
+Jones filed for Chapter 11 bankruptcy protection in Houston.
+His filing listed $1 billion to $10 billion in liabilities owed to creditors and $1 million to $10 million in assets.

-The bankruptcy filing comes as Jones faces court orders to pay nearly $1.5 billion in damages to relatives of victims of the 2012 Sandy Hook Elementary School shooting for calling the massacre a hoax.
+Jones acknowledged the filing on his Infowars broadcast, saying the case will prove that he’s broke and asking viewers to shop on his website to help keep the show on the air.

+“I’m officially out of money, personally,” Jones said.
+“It’s all going to be filed.
+It’s all going to be public.
+And you will see that Alex Jones has almost no cash.”

 An attorney representing Jones in the bankruptcy case did not immediately return a message seeking comment.